masoudmodabber/commons-protocol/docs/philosophy.md

 One defining sentence is:

 > **"The Commons collectively owes Alice roughly 100 units of future help."**

+This relationship exists only between a participant and their Home Commons.

+Cross Commons exchanges are handled separately through Reciprocity Agreements between Commons.

 This is not wealth.